 One of the best ways to stay several months in Thailand is to learn Thai in a school which should be registered by the ministry of education, the school knows the documents required.
 This type of visa can apply only outside Thailand, in your home country have to study at least 8 hours a week and lessons to do at home, at a cost of 20 to 35000 baht/year.
-Be careful, when renewal of your visa (90 days and 1,900 baht) the immigration officer may try to ”trap” you by testing you on your progress in the Thai language.
+Be careful, when you renew your visa (90 days and 1,900 baht) the immigration officer may try to ”trap” you by testing you on your progress in the Thai language.

 Choose a course and register at the school chosen, photocopy of your passports and 12 photos

 Pay the fee (50%?) then the school will send all the documents to the ministry of education.
 If approved you will have to go to apply to a Thai embassy/consulate abroad with all the documents for a no-immigrant ED visa.
 Back to Thailand, you will get 90 days stamp and then you are on your way to visit the immigration office for an extension every three months.